helioz2000/ESP8266_Telemetry/README.md

 Data from byte 8 onwards depends on the packet type:

-*Packet Type 0:* Keep alive packet.
+**Packet Type 0:** Keep alive.
 Has no extra content, just type and sequence number.
+Sent at regular intervals.
+Not required when telemtry data is sent.

-*Packet Type 1:* Lap Count event.
+**Packet Type 1:** Lap Count event.
 >8-11 time in ms since lap count signal has occured (long format).

 This packet receives an acknowledgement from the telemetry host and is retransmitted if the host doesn't reply within 3 seconds